 Hire Students and Graduates as Employees or Interns

 At least 80% of our students participate in paid internships at local software companies.
 This experience allows students to “hit the ground running”, making them invaluable assets for prospective employers.
 An internship experience offers students practical hands-on work experience, the opportunity to see first-hand whether a particular field is a good match, the chance to practice what they’ve learned in the classroom, first-hand knowledge of an organization, academic credit, financial security while taking classes, and an opportunity to network and make valuable connections for future jobs.

 Depending on the quality and applicability of the opportunity, the department will forward internship/job opportunities from employers to students.
-Please send an e-mail to firstname.lastname@example.org with the exact announcement you’d like forwarded.
+Please send an e-mail to email@example.com with the exact announcement you’d like forwarded.
 The announcement should at least include information about your organization, the job title and expectations as well as contact information and instructions on how to apply for the opportunity.
 These details may be provided in the email body and/or in an attachment.
 If the job is posted elsewhere (such as a careers page on your website), please still provide this brief information and the url to learn more.
-Peak hiring for summer internships or employment often begins in November of the year before but can go through the spring semester.
+Peak hiring for summer internships or employment often begins in November of the year before and goes through the spring semester.
+However, many employers recruit intern all year around as well.
 Want to discuss your internship program (starting or modifying one)?
-Contact email@example.com to set up an appointment with our department chair or associate chair who will help you succeed in your efforts.
+Contact firstname.lastname@example.org to set up an appointment with our department chair who will help you succeed in your efforts.

 Propose a Senior Design Project